ActianCorp/dbmv/README.md

 	    TERADATA

 Schema description can be easily extended to any database in the destination list.
 You need to add missing description for "tbDefinition", etc, ... in file "dbmx.xml".
-	SQL output, field names, SELECT descriptions must be respect the pattern used for other existing databases.
+SQL output, field names, SELECT descriptions must respect the pattern used for other existing databases.